Geothermal Replacement

 Conventional to Geothermal Replacement

-At Group Loop, you are working with a company that has installed thousands of geothermal systems over the years.
+At Ground Loop Heating and Air Conditioning, you are working with a company that has installed thousands of geothermal systems over the years.
 If you are interested in converting your conventional heating, ventilation, and air conditioning (HVAC) equipment with a geothermal heat pump system, you came to the right place!

 Our company specializes in the installation of WaterFurnace geothermal systems for residential, and light commercial.
-According to the US Environmental Protection Agency (EPA), geothermal systems save homeowners as much as 50 percent on their cooling costs and up to 70 percent on their heating costs when compared to conventional systems.
+According to the US Department of Energy (DOE), geothermal systems save homeowners as much as 50 percent on their cooling costs and up to 70 percent on their heating costs when compared to conventional systems.

 Types of Loop Systems